tkgregory/metric-types/README.md

 All metrics are exposed at [/actuator/prometheus](http://localhost:8080/actuator/prometheus).

 This repository also contains a configuration for Prometheus, which scrapes the application.
-It runs at [localhost:9090](http://localhost:9090).
 Both the application and Prometheus are brought up using Docker Compose.

 ## Pre-requisites